 Inpatient and ambulatory settings a four point threshold indicates a medium effect size.
 In practice this means an individual change score of a least four points equates to a medium effect size and significant change.
-This threshold is the same for all 3 HoNOS measures.
+This threshold is the same for all three HoNOS measures.

 (Numerator ÷ Denominator) x 100

-Calculated separately for each consumer group.
+Calculated separately for each group.